CommandAPI/docs/docs/en/user-setup/config.md

 # current Minecraft version was found.
 fallback-to-latest-nms: true

+# Skips the initial datapack reload when the server loads (default: true)
+# If "true", the CommandAPI will not reload datapacks when the server has finished
+# loading.
+Datapacks will still be reloaded if performed manually when "hook-paper-reload"
+# is set to "true" and /minecraft:reload is run.
+skip-initial-datapack-reload: true

+# Hook into Paper's ServerResourcesReloadedEvent (default: false)
+# If "true", the CommandAPI will hook into Paper's ServerResourcesReloadedEvent to detect when
+# /minecraft:reload is run.
+This allows the CommandAPI to automatically call its custom datapack-reloading
+# function which allows CommandAPI commands to be used in datapacks.
+hook-paper-reload: false

 # Plugins to convert (default: [])
 # Controls the list of plugins to process for command conversion.
 plugins-to-convert: []